DearCaat/IOPLIN/README.md

 # IOPLIN
 The project is the keras implementation and simple application of IOPLIN.
 The source code is placed at /ioplin, the script is placed at /script, the required mini dataset is placed at /miniset, and the predict results shuold placed at /results.

 For more details of IOPLIN, please refer to the paper "An Iteratively Optimized Patch Label Inference Network for Automatic Pavement Disease Detection".
-You can find the paper in https://arxiv.org/pdf/2005.13298
+You can find the paper in https://arxiv.org/pdf/2005.13298.

+For more details of the pavement dataset CQU-BPDD used in paper, please refer to [CQU-BPDD](https://huangsheng-cqu.github.io/).

 ## Installation